luluse/reading-notes/code401/class-05.md

 - Takes more time, have to traverse the entired linked list to find it.
 Space time complexity is O(n)

 > a linked list is usually efficient when it comes to adding and removing most elements, but can be very slow to search and find a single element.

+- Linked lists are helpful if you don't know the size of hte list and mostly want to add or remove things quickly without random acces
+- Arrays are helpful if you know the size of the list, you need random access to elements or want to iterate quickly